microsoft/Quantum/Samples/src/StateVisualizer/README.md

 [.NET Core SDK](https://dotnet.microsoft.com/download) if you do not already have them installed.

-Then install the Q# visual debugger's dependencies and build the TypeScript
+Then install the dependencies and build the TypeScript
 component:

 ```